zautumnz/luvi/README.md

 --------

-Luvi is based on/forked from [Freddie](https://github.com/Scytl/freddie), though gradually being massively changed.
+lv is based on/forked from [Freddie](https://github.com/Scytl/freddie), though gradually being massively changed.
 I like a lot of how Freddie works, but I dislike a lot of it too, so....
 Fortunately Freddie's MIT!
 This is totally WTFPL, I suppose.